Lulu (Lou Reed and Metallica album): Response to criticism

-Reed stated that Metallica fans threatened to shoot him due to the collaboration on Lulu.
-In response to this and the overall negative reaction to the album, Reed commented, "I don't have any fans left.
-After Metal Machine Music (1975), they all fled.
+Reed claimed that Metallica fans threatened to shoot him in response to Lulu.
+In response to the album's reception, he commented: "I don't have any fans left.
+After Metal Machine Music, they all fled.
 Who cares?
 I'm essentially in this for the fun of it."
-Metallica drummer Lars Ulrich also noted the negative reaction to Lulu, and stated that he wasn't surprised by the criticism due in part because, "In 1984, when hard-core Metallica fans heard acoustic guitars on 'Fade to Black', there was a nuclear meltdown in the heavy-metal community," and also noted that Reed's poetry is "not for everyone."
-Talking about the negative reactions, frontman James Hetfield expressed understanding of "fearful people", who are "typing from their mom's basement that they still live in", stating that the band needed "to spread our wings" and try something new, while Reed stated that the album is for "literate people".
-Robert Trujillo spoke about the album, saying, "Love it or hate it, it was definitely something that we enjoyed and that we embraced."
+Ulrich also noted the negative reaction to Lulu, contending that the band was used to this: "In 1984, when hard-core Metallica fans heard acoustic guitars on 'Fade to Black', there was a nuclear meltdown in the heavy-metal community."
+He admitted that Reed's lyrics were "not for everyone."
+Hetfield described many of the album's detractors as "fearful people who are probably typing from their mom’s basement that they still live in.
+They’re afraid to move on or to experience life...But like Lars says, we’re artists and we have to spread our wings.
+How do you know you’re not supposed to go somewhere until you go there?"
+Reed further stated that the album was for "literate people".
+Metallica bassist Robert Trujillo opined: "Love it or hate it, it was definitely something that we enjoyed and that we embraced."

-Following Reed's death, Ulrich wrote the following about Lulu in The Guardian:
+Following Reed's death, Ulrich wrote in The Guardian:

 I played the record for my kids yesterday in the car, and it sounded as relevant and more intense than ever; it sounded incredibly potent, very alive and impulsive ...
 Twenty-five years from now, you're going to have millions of people claiming they owned the record or loved it when it came out, of course neither will be true.
 I think it's going to age well—when I played it yesterday it sounded fucking awesome.
 In some ways it's almost cooler that people didn't embrace it, because it makes it more ours, it's our project, our record, and this was never made for the masses and the masses didn't take to it.
 It makes it more precious for those who were involved.

 Commercial performance

 In the United States, the album debuted at number 36 on the Billboard 200 with first-week sales of 13,000 copies.
 This made it Reed's highest-charting release since Sally Can't Dance, which reached number 10 in 1974.
 Lulu debuted in the top 10 of the charts in eight countries.
-Despite this, sales fell off exponentially; three years after its release, the album had sold just under 33,000 copies in the US, well below the average sales of both Metallica and Lou Reed.
+Despite this, sales fell off drastically; three years after its release, the album had sold just under 33,000 copies in the US, well below the average sales of both Metallica and Lou Reed.
 As of May 2025, Lulu has sold 280,000 copies worldwide.